TraceEntertains/wailmer/README.md

 # wailmer
 An attempt at making the hb-appstore building process more painless.
-Almost all code made by the 4TU/fortheusers team.
+Almost all original code made by the 4TU/fortheusers team.

 # Usage